isabella232/journeys.en/help/using/building-journeys/sharing-common-fields.md

 #### instanceEnded

-Indicates if the instance has ended (sucessfully or not).
+Indicates if the instance has ended (successfully or not).

 Type: boolean